This Is Me (Demi Lovato and Joe Jonas song): Release and promotion

 The song premiered on June 6, 2008 on Radio Disney, and the music video was first shown on June 12 on the Disney Channel.
 Three days before the premiere of the film, on June 17, the song was released onto the iTunes Store for digital purchase.

 Before its premiere on Radio Disney, "This Is Me" was performed for the first time at the third annual Disney Channel Games in May.
 Lovato also performed with Beaker from The Muppets in Studio DC: Almost Live.
 The song was later part of the setlist for Demi Lovato: Live in Concert (2009-2010) and The Neon Lights Tour (2014).
-The Spanish version, "Lo Que Soy", was performed on the South American dates of the Jonas Brothers World Tour.
+The Spanish version, "Lo que soy", was performed on the South American dates of the Jonas Brothers World Tour.

+On August 10, 2025, The Jonas Brothers brought out Lovato to perform the song on the opening night of their Jonas20: Greetings from Your Hometown Tour at Metlife Stadium in New Jersey.
+It was their first time performing the song together in over ten years.

+Reception

+Critical response

+In 2023, it was chosen by Billboard as one of the 100 Greatest Disney Songs of All Time.

 Commercial performance

-The song debuted at number eleven on the Billboard Hot 100 and eventually peaked at number nine, being their first top ten on the chart.
+The song debuted at number eleven on the US Billboard Hot 100 and eventually peaked at number nine, becoming Lovato's first top ten on the chart.
 It left the chart after seven weeks.
+It would be Lovato's highest peaking single in the US until "Sorry Not Sorry" peaked at number six in 2017.
 The song also peaked at number 22 on the Pop 100, which ranked songs based on airplay on Mainstream Top 40 radio stations, singles sales and digital downloads.
 "This Is Me" reached the top 40 in ten countries, including the UK Singles Charts.
 It is Lovato's 18th biggest single in the UK as of 2022, according to the Official Charts.

 As of 2017, "This Is Me" has sold 945,000 digital copies in the United States, according to Nielsen SoundScan, and 200,000 copies in the United Kingdom, where it was certified silver by the British Phonographic Industry (BPI).